 A vasectomy should be carefully considered by any man whose family is complete, be it someone with many children or someone certain he doesn’t want any children at all.
 One thing for sure, in making the decision you should consider vasectomy a permanent form of contraception.

 Is a vasectomy painful?

 Most men are surprised how little pain it causes, which given the amount of anxiety many of us feel beforehand, is a very pleasant surprise.
-In fact, once the anesthesia is administered (by needle or even spray applicators), there should be no pain at all.
+In fact, once the anesthesia is administered (this can be done by needle or even a spray applicator), there should be no pain at all.

 Are there long-term negative effects from a vasectomy?